indraniel/md-note-templates/README.md

 # md-note-tools

 These are homebrewed templates and scripts I use for rendering my analytical markdown-based notes.
 They aren't really considered to be production quality.
-A lot of polish is still needed, but they work for my ad-hoc cases so far.
+A lot of polish is still needed, but they work for my ad-hoc needs so far.

 ## USAGE